leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 }
 ```

 Imagine we wanted to count, how often our car was charged, as the battery cells degrade with each cycle.
 If we made all these properties directly writable from the outside, the user of the object would have to have an insider's knowledge about how our object works internally.
-Information hiding forces us to expose the mimimal interface to the outside world, shielding the implementation details from ignorant interference.
+Information hiding forces us to expose the minimal interface to the outside world, shielding the implementation details from ignorant interference.
 The only way to change the charge level is to go through a defined interface, using the `Charge` method.
 The person who implemented the class knows what needs to be done to ensure our car is in a valid state.

 So, let's have a look at how we deliberately expose our class to the outside world.